perliedman/leaflet-control-geocoder/README.md

 - [ArcGIS](https://developers.arcgis.com/features/geocoding/)
 - [Azure Maps Geocoding](https://www.microsoft.com/en-us/maps/azure/location-services/geocoding)

+Multiple data providers can be combined by using the AggregatingGeocoder.

 The plugin can easily be extended to support other providers.
 Current extensions:

 - [DAWA Geocoder](https://github.com/kjoller/leaflet-control-geocoder-dawa/tree/new) - support for Danish Address Web API by [Niels Kjøller Hansen](https://github.com/kjoller)